 Ben and Chris also praised the ShipStation integration within Brightpearl.
 “It’s crucial.
 It allows you to streamline everything.
 You can process shipments quickly from within Brightpearl.”

 Because Brightpearl also provided better insight and scalability, Chris attributes their strong growth to the adoption of the system.
 “We have almost doubled our revenue in the 18 months since taking on Brightpearl.
 It has given us better infrastructure.
 It allows us to have everyone in house work in much more focused positions.
 Now we have one person handling all operations, one person shipping, one person focused on ecommerce, etc. It makes it much cleaner from an organizational standpoint.”

 Reflecting on how far Sportique has come in the last 18 months, Chris is ambitious about the future of his company.
 Refusing to rest on their laurels, Sportique will continue to expand into new channels, using Brightpearl to scale and prevent overextending their reach.

-Studying the techniques of larger businesses, Chris continues: “when you look at CVS, Walgreens or Safeway... these big brands have everything within them.
+Chris says: “We would like to eventually build our own brands.
+We work with hundreds of brands and can see what makes them succeed or fail, and we’re learning.
+When you look at CVS, Walgreens or Safeway... these big brands have everything within them.
 They learn what products are successful then go out and build their own with much higher margins.
 I see us doing a similar play.”

-Sportique’s unique attitude and success are taking them far, and with his parting words Chris sends out a message: “we’ve been profitable since day one and we’re not going anywhere.”
+Sportique’s unique attitude and success are taking them far, and with his parting words, Chris sends out a message: “We’ve been profitable since day one and we’re not going anywhere.”